 Data security and privacy

-The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the applicable country-specific data protection regulations, and in accordance with the EU Data Protection Regulation.
+The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the applicable data protection laws, and thus in particular in compliance with the EU General Data Protection Regulation.

-With this data protection declaration, we inform you as a data subject about the rights to which you are entitled.
-In addition, as the controller, we have implemented extensive technical and organizational measures to ensure the most complete protection of personal data processed through this website.
-Nevertheless, Internet-based data transmissions can always be subject to security vulnerabilities, so that absolute protection cannot be guaranteed.
+With this data protection declaration, we inform you as a data subject in particular about the rights to which you are entitled.
+In addition, we have implemented extensive technical and organizational measures within the framework of our responsibility for processing in order to ensure the most complete protection of personal data processed through this website.
+Nevertheless, Internet-based data transmissions can generally have security gaps, so that absolute protection cannot be guaranteed.
 For this reason, every data subject is free to transmit personal data to us by alternative means, for example by telephone.

 Personal data means any information relating to an identified or identifiable natural person (hereinafter “data subject”).
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.